 Collaboration among group members entails cognitive as well as emotional and motivational aspects of communication.
-Group members transmit, receive and store information of various kinds, from each other and from various other sources.
+Group members transmit, receive and store information of various kinds, from one another and from various other sources.
 These exchanges were viewed as distinct functions carried out by group members.
 Hence, not surprisingly, scholars conceptualized the technologies that support these functions to also be distinct.
-With an eye towards retrospective synthesis of research in this area, McGrath and Hollingshead (1993; 1994) presented a classification system for communication systems based on the functional role of technologies to support group collaboration.
-The four categories of the classification system are based on whether the technology: (1) provides within-group communication (i.e. group communication support systems or GCSS); (2) supplements information available to the group or its members by information drawn from databases (i.e. group infonnation support systems or GISS); (3) supports communication with those outside the group (i.e. group external support systems or GXSS); and (4) structures group task performance processes and task products (i.e. group performance support systems or GPSS).
+With an eye towards retrospective synthesis of research in this area, McGrath and Hollingshead (1993, 1994) presented a classification system for communication systems based on the functional role of technologies to support group collaboration.
+The four categories of the classification system are based on whether the technology: (1) provides within-group communication (i.e. group communication support systems or GCSS); (2) supplements information available to the group or its members by information drawn from databases (i.e. group information support systems or GISS); (3) supports communication with those outside the group (i.e. group external support systems or GXSS); and (4) structures group task performance processes and task products (i.e. group performance support systems or GPSS).
 The classification system was developed in the early 1990s when the World Wide Web was in its infancy.
-It was later updated to include communication technologies available on the Internet (Hollingshend.
-2001).
+It was later updated to include communication technologies available on the Internet (Hollingshead, 2001).
 While the classification system was developed at a time when distinct technologies supported these different functions, it continues to be a viable framework to organize and examine contemporary technologies that typically support more than one of these four functions.

-GCSS: Technologies that Mediate or Augment Within-Group Communication
+GCSS: Technologies That Mediate or Augment Within-group Communication

 The signature feature of GCSS is its ability to permit group members to communicate using new media.
-In some cases GCSS may mediate communication among members spatially separated from each other while they are communicating.
-Examples would include video conferencing, or 'texting' "Sing_Short-Wessage_Service(SMS), In other cases

-GCSS may augment face-to-face communication by the use of overhead projectors for communicating graphics or document-sharing software over networked computers.
-Some GCSS support asynchronous communication for group members interacting in different time periods; others require that group members interact synchronously.
-As these examples illustrate, GCSS vary in the communication channels that are available to group members visual, auditory, text and graphics.
+In some cases GCSS may mediate communication among members spatially separated from one another while they are communicating.
+Examples would include video conferencing, or text messaging on mobile phones.
+In other cases, GCSS may augment face-to-face communication, for example, by the use of PowerPoint and LCD projectors for showing graphics.
+Some GCSS support communication for group members interacting in different time periods such as e-mail; others require that group members interact synchronously such as instant messenging.
+As these examples illustrate, GCSS vary in the communication channels that are available to group members: visual, auditory, text and graphics and often support multiple channels.

-Most research on GCSS has been based on the premise that the fewer modalities afforded by technologically mediated communication would filter out some of the cues in face-to-face communication (Culnan and Markus, 1987).
-Based on this assump tion, the research agenda sought to examine how the performance of groups using GCSS was moderated by the particular task(s) and activities in which rhe group was engaged, the experience of the group with the technology, and the degree to which group members have a shared conceptualization of relative expertise (Hollingshead, 1998a; 1998b; Hollingshead et al., 1993).
+Most research on GCSS has been based on the premise that the fewer modalities afforded by technologically mediated communication would 'filter' out some of the cues in face-to-face communication (Culnan and Markus, 1987).
+Based on this assumption, the research agenda sought to examine how the performance of groups using GCSS was moderated by the particular task(s) and activities in which the group was engaged, the experience of the group with the technology, and the degree to which group members have a shared conceptualization of relative expertise (Hollingshead, 1998a, 1998b; Hollingshead et al., 1993).
 In addition to examining the performance of groups using GCSS, some research has focused on the interaction process among group members.
 This research (McGrath and Hollingshead, 1994) has found evidence that the sequencing, synchrony and timing of messages among group members using GCSS is moderated by the size and nature of the groups, as well as the level of ambiguity among group members.